 At Upside, we get excited about ideas on any listed company, in the ESG space or otherwise.
 Our ecosystem is built on choice - whether petrol head or electric dreamer, Upside welcomes all your ideas.

-For analysts this means it’s a space to flex those research muscles, to expand horizons and understand a company, it’s supply chain, it’s management team, it’s balance sheets, and make long-term predictions.
-Predictions that are weighed and measured by Upside’s machine learning supercomputer.
-And for the investors it’s a hypermarket of ideas, each with their own analysis, on which to build the perfect portfolio.
+Upside is a space to flex those research muscles, to expand horizons and understand a company, its supply chain, its management team, its balance sheets, and make long-term predictions.

 There’s a science to being right.